sreeramkannan/Shannon/README.md

 # Shannon
 RNA-Seq

-This GitHub repostitory contains the code and website for the Shannon assembly project.
+This GitHub repostitory contains the code and the website for the Shannon assembly project is here: http://sreeramkannan.github.io/Shannon/